aseprite/aseprite/INSTALL.md

    commands, you have to compile the project executing make, nmake, opening the solution, etc.

-4. When the project is compiled, you can copy the resulting executable file (e.g. `build/bin/aseprite.exe`) to `aseprite-source` and execute it.
-If you have used a Visual Studio project, you can copy the whole `data/` directory to `build/bin/` so you can run/debug the program from Visual Studio IDE.
+4. When the project is compiled, you can find the executable file inside `build/bin/aseprite.exe`.

 ## Mac OS X details